oizpans/feathers-version-checker/README.md

 # feathers-version-checker
-feathers-version-checker is a feathers based custom hooks function that allows you to check if your app is in current version by passing current app version to the server.
+feathers-version-checker is a feathers based custom hooks function that allows you to check if your app is in updated version by passing the current app version to the hooks.

 <h4> Installation </h4>